Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Introduction

 \subsection{Organization}

-In Section~\ref{sect:info-theory} we review Shannon entropy, Fisher information, and the asymptotic efficiency of Maximum Likelihood Estimation.
+In Section~\ref{sect:info-theory} we review Shannon entropy, Fisher information, and the asymptotic efficiency of maximum likelihood estimation (MLE).

+Section~\ref{sect:scale-invariance-offsetting-fish} builds up to a formal definition of $\fish$-numbers.
 In Section~\ref{sect:scaleinvariance} we define a notion of \emph{base-$q$ scale-invariance} for a sketch, meaning its Shannon entropy and normalized Fisher information are invariant when changing the cardinality by multiples of $q$.
 Under this definition Shannon entropy and normalized Fisher information are \emph{periodic} functions of $\log_q \lambda$.
 In Section~\ref{sect:randomoffsets} we define \emph{average} entropy/information and show that the average behavior of any base-$q$ scale-invariant sketch can be realized by a generic \emph{smoothing} mechanism.
-Section~\ref{sect:fish} defines the $\fish$ number of a scale-invariant sketch in terms of average entropy and average information.
+Section~\ref{sect:fish} formally defines the $\fish$ number of a scale-invariant sketch in terms of average entropy and average information.